Duncan U. Fletcher: Senate career

-Fletcher died of a heart attack in Washington, D.C. and was interred in the Evergreen Cemetery in Jacksonville.
+Fletcher died of a heart attack in Washington, D.C., and was interred in the Evergreen Cemetery in Jacksonville.
+His secretary destroyed his personal papers after his death.

 Senator Fletcher was a trustee of John B. Stetson University and of St. Luke's Hospital Association at Jacksonville.
-He was vice president of the Children’s Home Society of Florida and honorary president of the Southern Commercial Congress.
+He was vice president of the Children's Home Society of Florida and honorary president of the Southern Commercial Congress.
 He also was a member of the American Bar Association and the Florida State Bar Association and president of the Florida Society.
 In 1907, Senator Fletcher founded the First Unitarian Church in Jacksonville, Florida.

 Views

 Fletcher was a staunch supporter of the Confederate cause.
 In 1931 he delivered a speech to the United Daughters of the Confederacy: "The South fought to preserve race integrity.
 Did we lose that?
 We fought to maintain free white dominion.
 Did we lose that?
 The States are in control of the people.
 Local self-government, democratic government, obtains.
 That was not lost.
 The rights of the sovereign States, under the Constitution, are recognized.
 We did not lose that.
 I submit that what is called “the Lost Cause” was not so much “lost” as is sometimes supposed."